stuburger/yafl/packages/docs/docs/validation.md

 3. Easier to compose and share field validation logic by making use of individual field validators.
 4. Semantically it makes more sense to validate a field on its own.
 Whether a form is valid or not is a function of the validity of its fields only.

-That isn't to say yafl doesn't support form-level validation - Yafl provides you with the primitives that allow you to enable form-level validation using a library like Yup.
+That isn't to say Yafl doesn't support form-level validation - Yafl provides you with the primitives that allow you to enable form-level validation using a library like Yup.
 More on that in a bit, but first let's learn how to do field-level validation.

 ## Field-level validation